yvlawy/MoellonToolkit/README.md

 [The list choice dialog box](Docs/Dialogs/dlgListChoice.jpg)

-[The select file  dialog box](Docs/Dialogs/dlgSelectFile.jpg) Use the system built-in dialog box.
+[The select file  dialog box](Docs/Dialogs/dlgSelectFile.jpg)

+Call the system built-in dialog box.

-[The save file  dialog box](Docs/Dialogs/dlgSaveFile.jpg) Use the system built-in dialog box.
+[The save file  dialog box](Docs/Dialogs/dlgSaveFile.jpg)

+Call the system built-in dialog box.

 # Others functionnalities
 You can choose your text translation for titles, labels and buttons used in dialog boxes.

 Today available languages are: gb, fr, es.
 But you can set your own text for each text code: Ok, Cancel, Yes, No,...